tonyx/Sharpino/README.md

 - given that periodic snapshots are not made for fine-grained aggregates (identified by Id) decide if it is worth adding them

 ## News:
+- Added sample application 3 (booking seats of rows where rows are aggregates of a context which is a stadium).
+- Current version 1.5.0: - Kafka integration for fine-grained aggregates (identified by Id) is included.
 - Version 1.4.8: streams of events can relate to proper aggregate identified by id (and not only context).
 I can run commands for an arbitrary number of aggregates of some specific type.
 See Sample3 (booking seats of rows where rows are aggregates of a context which is a stadium).
 Integration with Kafka for those "fine" aggregates identified by Id is not included in this version.

 - Booking seat example: https://github.com/tonyx/seatsLockWithSharpinoExample (it shows some scalability issues that will be fixed in future releases)